-The phrase “addictive personality” gets tossed around a lot these days, but in reality, it isn’t what most people believe it means.
-The idea that someone can’t seem to kick a drug habit or a social media obsession due to their addictive personality is not realistic.
+The phrase “addictive personality” gets tossed around a lot these days.
+But in reality, it isn’t what most people believe it means.
+The idea that someone can’t seem to kick a drug habit due to their addictive personality is not realistic.
 The concept of an addictive personality has a lot to do with what we hear from the media and reality.

 What is An Addictive Personality?